-- 1. The most common cause of airway obstruction and choking in adults is:
+- The most common cause of airway obstruction and choking in adults is:

-- a. tongue
+- tongue

-- b. food
+- food b.

-- c. dentures
+- dentures

-- 2. With infants and children, airway obstruction and choking can also be caused by
+- With infants and children, airway obstruction and choking can also be caused by

 - a. food

-- b. foreign bodies (toys, coins, nuts)
+- foreign bodies (toys, coins, nuts) b.

-- c. fingers
+- fingers

-- 3. Grasping the neck is a common sign made by choking victims.
+- Grasping the neck is a common sign made by choking victims.

+- b.
+False a.
+True

-- 4. If you suspect that someone is choking,
+- If you suspect that someone is choking,

 - a. look in the mouth

-- b. check for responsiveness
+- check for responsiveness

-- c. ask, "Are you choking?"
+- ask, "Are you choking?"
+C.

-- d. ask a doctor
+- ask a doctor

-- 5. In which of the following circumstances is permission to assist a choking individual not required?
+- In which of the following circumstances is permission to assist a choking individual not required?

 - a. a responsive choking adult

 - b. a choking adult who has become unconscious c. a choking child or infant with a parent present

-- With complete airway obstruction, the person will be unable to \\\\\\, but might nod their head in response to your question.
-If the person is unable or has a limited ability to move air, they may soon lose \\\\\\.

-a. yell for help, their breath
+- With complete airway obstruction, the person will \\\\, but might nod their be unable to head in response to your question.
+If the person is unable or has a limited ability to move air, they may soon lose a. yell for help, their breath

-- b. talk, their breath

-- D. taik, their breath

-- c. breathe/cough/speak, consciousness

-- In the case of a partial airway obstruction, the rescuer should encourage the choking victim to cough but should do nothing else.
+- b. talk, their breath - c. breathe/cough/speak, consciousness - In the case of a partial airway obstruction, the rescuer should encourage the choking victim to cough but should do nothing else. - a.

-a.
 True b.
-False

-- If the choking victim becomes unconscious, the rescuer should

-a. drop the person in the hope that the fall will dislodge the foreign body b. ease the person to the ground, remove the foreign body if visible, and start CPR c. ease the person to the ground, initiate supplemental oxygen therapy
+False - If the choking victim becomes unconscious, the rescuer should a, drop the person in the hope that the fall will dislodge the foreign body b. ease the person to the ground, remove - the foreign body if visible, and start CPR c. ease the person to the ground, initiate supplemental oxygen therapy шe

-- 9. An obstructed airway in a responsive infant should be cleared with back blows alternating with chest compressions. a.
+- An obstructed airway in a responsive infant should be cleared with back blows alternating with chest compressions.

+- a.
 True b.
 False

-- 10. What must you do when a person regurgitates? a.
-Roll the person on their side, and wipe or suction out the mouth. b.
-Blow vomit back into the stomach. c.
+- 10. What must you do when a person regurgitates?

+- a.
+Roll the person on their side, and wipe or suction out the mouth.

+- b.
+Blow vomit back into the stomach.

+- c.
 Remove gloves, and wipe away vomit with bare hands.

-- 11. Suctioning for adults, children and infants respectively should be limited to
+- Suctioning for adults, children and infants respectively should be limited to

 - a.
 15 seconds, 10 seconds, 5 seconds

 - b.
 2 minutes, 1 minute, 30 seconds

 - c.
 20 seconds, 10 seconds, 4 seconds

 - d.
 30 seconds, 15 seconds, 10 seconds

 - 1. A general first-aid assessment includes assessing

-- overall impression of the individual's health a. and well-being
+- a. overall impression of the individual's health and well-being

-- respiratory effort b.
+- b. respiratory effort

-- presentation of skin color C.
+- c. presentation of skin color

 - d. all of the above

 - Asthma

-- is a noncontagious respiratory illness a.
+- a. is a noncontagious respiratory illness

-- is airway narrowing that makes breathing b. difficult
+- is airway narrowing that makes breathing difficult

-- can be treated by metered dose inhalers C.
+- c. can be treated by metered dose inhalers

-- d. can be life-threatening if severe and prolonged all of the above e.
+- d. can be life-threatening if severe and prolonged

+- e. all of the above

-- All heart attacks are painful.
-3
+- 3. All heart attacks are painful.

+- a.
+True b.
+False

-- Hypoglycemia is a condition
+- 4. Hypoglycemia is a condition

 - a. in which blood sugars are low

 - b. that should be treated with additional insulin

-- that can be reversed by eating and/or drinking C. foods with high sugar content
+- that can be reversed by eating and/or drinking foods with high sugar content

 - d. both a and c

-- 5. F-A-S-T stands for Face, Arms, Smile, Time. a.
-True b.
+- 5. F-A-S-T stands for Face, Arms, Smile, Time.

+- a.
+True

+- b.
 False

-- 6. During a seizure, the rescuer's primary concern is to move objects that may cause injury if the person should hit them.
+- During a seizure, the rescuer's primary concern is to move objects that may cause injury if the person should hit them.

 - a.
 True b.
 False

 - 7. In the event of suspected poisoning,

 - a. determine what was ingested

 - b. determine how much was taken

 - c. note current symptoms

 - d. call the local poison control center or EMS

-- е all of the above
+- e. all of the above